 When I began my pursuit of grad school, I did all of the right stuff you’re supposed to do to get into an MBA program.
 I filled out admissions cards at MBA fairs, talked to admissions reps and alumni grads about their B-school experiences, and toured business schools across the country.
-I stocked my bookshelf with purple Kaplan guides to study for GMATs, and read books like Richard Montauk’s How to Get Into Top MBA Programs and Robert Miller’s Business School Confidential.
+Even stocked my bookshelf with purple Kaplan guides to study for GMATs.
+I read books like Richard Montauk’s How to Get Into Top MBA Programs and Robert Miller’s Business School Confidential.
 All to help me choose the right grad school.

 Then I started to question myself.
 Was an MBA what I really wanted, or was it what others expected of me?
 Why did I REALLY want the degree?